konomu/lagrange-personal/_posts/2024-08-24-wa-ga-flowchart.md

 4. Old Information vs. New Information (松下大三郎 1930)
 5. Specification vs. Supposition (三上章 1953)

 Further research into the role of は and が in Japanese syntax structures has made it possible to construct a hierarchy of priorities each of these principles take when it comes to choosing between the two particles.
-We can use this hierarchy to construct a flowchart, but we'll have to change up these principles so that they play nice with each other.
+We can use this hierarchy to construct a flowchart, but we'll have to change up these principles so that they play nicely with each other.

 | Foundational Research →    | New Principles     |
 | -------------: | ------------- |